What is a Reverse Mortgage Loan?

 Will a Reverse Mortgage Hurt Surviving Family Members or Heirs?

-But what usually happens is that the borrower’s heirs still can receive a sizable amount of funds if the loan is paid off by selling the home.
+But what usually happens is that the borrower's heirs can still receive a sizable amount of funds if the loan is paid off by selling the home.

 Can Your Spouse Live in Your Home If You Die?